microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Select-EntraGroupIdsContactIsMemberOf.md

 ## Examples

-### Example 1: Get groups in which a contact is a member.
+### Example 1: Get groups in which a contact is a member

 ```powershell
 Connect-Entra -Scopes 'OrgContact.Read.All,Group.Read.All'